 Paul R. McGill, Richard G. Henthorn, Larry E. Bird, Christine L. Huffard, Dennis V. Klimov, and Kenneth L. Smith, Jr.

 Oceanic biogeochemistry is influenced by the quantity and composition of sinking particulate matter reaching the deep sea, which varies temporally.
 Typically, sinking particles are measured from samples collected and preserved in situ by sequencing sediment traps, which are limited by a small number of sample bottles.
 The Sedimentation Event Sensor (SES) is a new sediment trap that analyzes up to 6200 samples in situ, and can operate autonomously for a year between servicing.
 The SES captures macro images of each sample to provide detailed views of detritus, exuviae and fecal pellets.
 Fluorometric measurements taken at 590 nm and 690 nm bands provide estimates of the presence of chlorophyll a and accessory pigments.
 Here we describe data collected by the SES during deployments at the abyssal long-term time-series monitoring site Station M (NE Pacific Ocean, 3910 m depth) between 2012 and 2015.
 We illustrate how the SES can be used to complement and verify rather than replace traditional sediment traps.
 The SES detected variability of sinking particulate matter quantity and composition on the order of hours, as well as the rapid evolution and cessation of high-magnitude deposition events.
-The high resolution sampling rate and capability for internal data analysis will allow the SES to detect episodic changes in particle flux.
+The high sampling rate and capability for in situ data analysis will allow the SES to detect episodic changes in particle flux.
 An on-board modem allows for event-triggered command over the sampling plans of other autonomous instrumentation at Station M, and communication with a surface Wave Glider.